 You’ve sent your pitch to a specific journalist.
 You wait, but the the journalist doesn’t get back to you.
 They are probably busy, rather than ignoring you.
 After a reasonable amount of time time (it very much depends on the person you are trying to reach and how senior they are and your relationship with them), then send it to the general editorial team.
 If you send it to another journalist on the same team, asking them to bug the first journalist (their colleague) about a pitch that the first journalist knows nothing about yet, this is bad form and wastes everyone’s time.
 There are few things more annoying as a journalist than having one of your colleagues bug you about some PR or startup “trying to reach you”.
 If you haven’t reached the journalist in the first place then tough damn luck.
 Keep trying or just send to the wider editorial team on that title.
 The best way to send this is saying something like “Hey guys, I sent it to [name of journo] but I think he/she is busy, so just hoping someone might want to pick this up.
 I’m here for any questions you might have” etc. Good luck!

-Key questions tech startup journalists will ask you
+Key questions a journalist will ask you about your startup

-IN SIMPLE TERMS, WHAT DOES THIS STARTUP / PRODUCT *ACTUALLY* DO?
+IN SIMPLE TERMS, WHAT DOES THIS STARTUP / PRODUCT DO?